yen-trac-cmd/CertGuard/README.md

 CertGuard will analyze certificates and display validation results in real-time.

 ## 🛠 Project Status
-CertGuard is merely a proof-of-concept created as part of a research project.
-It is **not** suitable for use in production environments.
-It's also a work-in-progress and APIs, validation logic, and output formatting may evolve rapidly as features are refined.
+CertGuard is merely a proof-of-concept created as part of a research project and is **not** suitable for use in production environments and has **not** been code-reviewed for security vulnerabilities.
+It's also a work-in-progress, so APIs, validation logic, and output formatting may evolve rapidly as features are refined.
+USE AT YOUR OWN RISK!

 Feedback, issue reports, and suggestions are welcome.